đź“ť

 Word list

-How to spell and style commonly used words.
+How to use, spell, and style commonly used words.

 1. directly responsible individual (DRI)